JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 **How do you navigate the vague, non-standard process to ask for a raise at work?**

 It's a lot easier to ask for a raise when you feel ready and have the tools to ask for the right thing in the right way.
-For reasons we'll discuss later, email is your best tool for requesting a salary increase.

 So let's walk through a few email scripts you can use to ask for your next raise.

 ## Ask for a time to discuss your salary increase

 Salary negotiation—whether when you're changing jobs or working to increase your salary at your current job—is a collaboration.
 You're not so much asking your manager to give you a raise as you are asking your manager to work with you to get a raise.